 Write your answer down as briefly as possible.
 When tomorrow comes, note down the outcome of the one small thing you chose to do differently.
 This – the outcome – is a vital part of experimenting.

 That said, not doing something can provide helpful information.
 It invites the question ‘why‘ and a more useful question “what do I want to do about this outcome“.
 Maybe it will be easier next time around.
 Maybe you’ve noticed something you needed to do beforehand; some small step that needs to be identified before you can progress further.

 Review your notes and results again later.
 Consider what you can about your readiness, now, to make other small, visible changes in your life.
 How easy, or difficult, does it appear to do this?
-If it feels daunting, how might you re-design even smaller steps into the experiment to make a change more likely.
+A specific area that you might want to consider is your ‘Stroke Economy’.